Dr Karla van Zyl

-- Educate on how you can improve your quality of life through diet and nutritional support, posture, and exercise.
+- Educate on how to improve quality of life through diet and nutritional support, posture, and exercise.

 Osteopathy is not a cure-all and there are situations when surgery may be necessary.
 In such cases you will be referred to a specialist.
-However, Osteopathy can help with rehabilitation after surgery.
+However, Osteopathy can be invaluable during rehabilitation after surgery.

-Please contact your Medical Aid provider to ascertain that/if Osteopathy is covered in your Medical Aid plan.
-The majority of medical aid companies cover Osteopathic treatment.
-Osteopathic tariff codes are set by the Department of Health.
-For more information contact Department of Health
+Please contact your Medical Aid provider to ascertain if Osteopathy is covered in your Medical Aid plan.

-The patient will be required to make payment on the day of the consultation and an invoice with receipt of payment will be made out which can be sent to your medical aid for reimbursement.
+The practice is contracted out, therefore he patient will be required to make a full payment on the day of the consultation and then claim from the medical aid

 Apple Blossom, 3 Dummer Street, Somerset West, 7130